 - Business meals.

 You can also claim personal deductions.
 Personal deductions for sole proprietor taxes may include health insurance premiums paid out of pocket, child and dependent care expenses, mortgage interest if you own a home, and charitable contributions.

 This allows sole proprietors and pass-through entities to deduct up to 20% of net business income from their taxes.
 Eligibility requires qualified business income and taxable income for the year.

 This deduction has income limits.
-For 2019, the maximum income threshold is $321,400 for married couples filing jointly and $160,700 for single filers.
+For 2023, the maximum total income threshold is $364,200 for married couples filing jointly and $182,100 for single filers.
 You can take a pass-through deduction of up to 20% of your qualified business income if your income is within these limits, based on your filing status.